An Economy that works for

 The European Union supports the creation and developments of SMEs through a variety of policy instruments.
 EU Cohesion policy (in particular the European Regional Development Fund - ERDF) is the largest source of EU budget investment in SMEs.
 The overall policy context and the scale and scope of ERDF support is presented below.
 A separate datastory looks at the indicators used to measure the performance of SME support.

-In relation to SMEs, the Commission initiative included proposals to allow support to working capital, including through financial instruments, as a temporary measure to respond to the effects of the public health crisis.
-Accelerated procedures were proposed to support the reallocation of EU cohesion policy financing.
+In relation to SMEs, the provisions adopted allow support to working capital, including through financial instruments, as a temporary measure to respond to the effects of the public health crisis.
+Accelerated procedures were applied to support the speedy reallocation of EU cohesion policy financing.

 1. EU policy framework for SMEs